sourcegraph/about/handbook/product/rollout_process.md

 # Rollout Process

-The rollout process for a new feature consists of the *Pre-Launch* and *Deployment* phase.
+The rollout process consists of *Pre-Launch* phase and *Deployment* phase.

-# Sourcegraph.com
+### Sourcegraph.com

-## Pre-Launch
+#### Pre-Launch
-1. User testing
-- Open the feature to internal users by turning it on for the Sourcegraph organization.
+1. User testing - Open the feature to internal users by turning it on for the Sourcegraph organization.
 1. Design Checklist
-- Test the feature for all themes (Light and Dark)
+- Test the feature for both themes, Light and Dark.
--
 1. Approvals
-- Approval from engineering, design and product owners should be received before launch
+- Receive approval from engineering, design, product and other stakeholders before launch.

-3. QA Checklist
+1. QA Checklist
 - Track and ensure high priority bugs in GitHub issues.
 Ensure they are closed before launch.
 - Track all lower priority bugs that have to be fixed soon.

-## Deployment
+#### Deployment
-1. Announce in appropriate channel (#general, #dev-announce) before launching.
 1. Follow this [document] (https://about.sourcegraph.com/handbook/engineering/distribution/update_sourcegraph_website
-) to enable your feature in global settings and push it to Sourcegraph.com.
+) to enable your feature in global settings and push it to Sourcegraph.com)
+2. Understand and share analytics for tracking feature shipped.

-# TODO: Enterprise instances of Sourcegraph.com
+## TODO: Enterprise instances of Sourcegraph.com